 Having a detailed knowledge of this data makes it possible for you to rework the checkout page for more optimized performance in case a high number of visitors leave the page without completing their orders.

 If you, however, want to know which part of the checkout process is responsible for the inefficiency that is costing your e-commerce site the conversions it needs, then clicking on Checkout Behavior should afford you a clearer picture.

-You can also gauge the performance of your e-commerce platform by measuring the amount of revenue each product in your virtual catalogue earns.
+You can also gauge the performance of your e-commerce platform by measuring the amount of revenue each product in your virtual catalog earns.
 This ensures you get a vivid picture of the items that are under-performing so that they can either be aggressively marketed or completely dropped from the store.

-The last of the metrics, Sales Performance, simply makes available every data that has to do with the sales volume generated on your website.
+The last of the metrics, Sales Performance, simply make available every data that has to do with the sales volume generated on your website.
 The metric also takes account of taxation and shipping costs, ensuring that they aren’t muddled with the rest of your online store’s revenue.

 Conclusion — Ethical stance on the usage of Google Analytics for customer tracking

 There is sizeable opposition to the use of customer tracking tools, most of whom criticize it for its invasiveness.
 This notion, however, is quite flawed since it suggests that the purpose of monitoring the visitors to a website is strictly for surveillance.
 That can’t be further from the truth since the websites and e-commerce stores that use these tools couldn’t care less about the identity of their visitors.